StevieAmb/rock-paper-scissors/README.md

 - This entire project was challenging, to be quite frank.
 I think the hardest thing for me, though, was organizing all of my code once I got all of the pieces down.
-Even though I am able to think about all the pieces I may need, I tend to struggle with organizing them.
+Even though I am able to think about all the pieces I may need, I tend to struggle with organizing them, or knowing where things must go sometimes.

 ## Wins